bloxstreet/support/docs/frequently-asked-questions.md

 Shifts offer opportunities for Department Supervisors, Department Managers, and Assistant Store Managers to receive a promotion.
 Additionally, shifts serve as times for guests to visit the store and have an enjoyable experience.
 Throughout a shift, it is expected that all staff members work in some way.

 ### How can I check my demotion reason?
 If you have been demoted and would like to understand the reasons behind your demotion, please send a direct message to an HR.
 They will be able to provide you with the necessary information.
-In case you have any additional questions or concerns regarding your demotion, feel free to open a ticket in the BloxStreet Discord server.
+In case you have any additional questions or concerns regarding your demotion, feel free to DM an SHR.

 ### Which ranks are permitted to train, host, and co-host at training sessions?
 Store Manager+ may train at training sessions.
 Executive Assistant+ have the authority to host and co-host training sessions.
 They may host independently or with a co-host.